-This course provides students with an overview of the normal process of language and communication development and its relationship to social, physical, psychological, and cognitive development.
-The language components of phonology, morphology, syntax, semantics, and pragmatics will be of primary focus.
+This course will focus on an overview of the normal process of language and communication development and its relationship to social, physical, psychological, and cognitive development.
+The components of phonology, syntax, semantics, and pragmatics will be presented.
+(3 credits)

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to: